 |Flower Color||Red, pink, purple, white|

-How to Grow Phlox Drummondii
+Phlox Drummondii Care

 Phlox drummondii is an abundant wildflower that grows exceedingly well, even with limited time and attention.
-To make the most of this blooming beauty in your garden, be sure to plant in an area with sufficient sunlight and provide an all-purpose fertilizer for the most abundant flush of flowers.
+To make the most of this blooming beauty in your garden, be sure to plant in an area with sufficient sunlight and feed it regularly.

-Like many other flowering plants, annual phlox needs some sunshine in order to produce the colorful blooms it has become known for.
-It does best when planted in garden positions that get at least six hours of sun each day during the growing season.
+Like many other flowering plants, annual phlox needs a decent amount of sunshine in order to produce the colorful blooms it's known for.
+It does best when planted in garden positions that get at least six to eight hours of sun each day during the growing season.
 That said, if you live in a region with extremely hot and sunny weather, your phlox plants may actually do better located in partial shade, where they’ll be protected from intense heat.

 Temperature and Humidity

-To put on a show each summer, the annual drummondii will need sufficient soil nutrients to support lush foliage and abundant flowering.
+To put on a show each summer, phlox drummondii will need sufficient soil nutrients to support lush foliage and abundant flowering.
 For this reason, these plants do best planted in fertile soil.
 If your soil is lacking in nutrients, then an application of fertilizer during the growing season will be necessary.
 However, keep in mind that too much nitrogen can lead to leggy growth and poor flowering performance.

 If you’re unsure of your soil’s nitrogen levels, get a soil sample analyzed and make fertilizer decisions based on the NPK (nitrogen, phosphorous, potassium) of your dirt.
-In general, flowering plants do well with a fertilizer formula with a higher ratio of potassium when compared to nitrogen and phosphorous.
-Also skip foliar fertilizers (applied to the leaves), since the sticky, hairy leaves of the annual phlox will hinder nutrient absorption.
+In general, flowering plants do well with a fertilizer formula that has a higher ratio of potassium when compared to nitrogen and phosphorous.
+Also skip foliar fertilizers (applied to the leaves), since the sticky, hairy leaves of phlox drummondii will hinder nutrient absorption.

 Propagating Phlox Drummondii

 Phlox drummondii is most commonly propagated by seed.
 The seeds for these plants are widely available commercially, but you can also collect them from the spent blossoms of mature plants you may already have.
 To do so, look for the small seed pods at the base of wilted blooms.
 When dry, the pods will easily split open to reveal the small, brown seeds inside.